Try Online Sex Therapy

-Bec says, “I’m a female that started having anal sex recently, and afterwards, I experience abdominal pain.
+Bec asks, “I’m a female that started having anal sex recently, and afterwards, I experience abdominal pain.
 What is that about?
 What can be done about it?”

 Read more to find out what Josh Spurlock, Christian Counselor and Sex Therapist, says about the danger of anal sex.